addania/coding/src/pages/Context.md

 date: "2019-10-16"
 ---

-> Instead of passing down props through tree of nexted child components (sometimes as much as 20+ times from parent to the last child), there is a better way how components can receive props.
-The way is called context and is something like a global variable.
+> Instead of passing down props through tree of nested child components (often as much as 20+ times from parent to the last child), there is a better way how components can receive props.
+The way is called **context** and you can think of it as something like a global variable.

 > Imagine component structure:
 A -> D -> C

 > A is parent and only summons D component.
 Then D summons  C

-> A has prop for theme ( value: "green") which needs to be passed C. But only to C. Other components like D doesnt care about this prop.
+> A has prop for theme ( value: "green") which needs to be passed to C. But only to C. Other component like D doesnt care about this prop.

 > Top level component PROVIDES context and child component CONSUMES the context.

-Provider example: component called A.  Consumer Example: componenet called D
+Provider example: component A.

+Consumer Example: componenet called D

 > A: provides theme